Hacking Firefox key binding overlapping

 Ctrl-Shift-S shortcut for switching CSS styles on a web page provided by WebDeveloper toolbar didn’t work any more.
 Instead, a sidebar with bookmarks gets opened in the browser.

-After a short investigation I found the shortcut was overridden by another extension I won’t reject to use — the Delicious Bookmarks.
+After a short investigation I found out that the shortcut was overridden by another extension — Delicious Bookmarks.
 Unfortunately, the extension did not provide an easy way to remap key bindings from its options panel.
-To change them I had to go directly to Firefox built-in configuration panel.
+To change them, I had to go directly to Firefox built-in configuration panel.

 about:config in the browser address bar and hit enter like I always do to open a web page.
 Agreed to be careful while working in the settings window I found a long list of available parameters.
 I typed